snej/smol_world/README.md

         It's a smol world after all...
         It's a smol world after all...
         It's a smol world after all...
-        It's a smol, smol world!
+        It's a smol, smol world
     } while(!insane);

 ## What?